Learning Rules from Rewards: Introduction

-After a \emph{minimal sample size} (a parameter of the model) has been reached, these statistics can be used to compute, for each candidate, the $F$-ratio between the variance of the q-values if the leaf was split according to the candidate and the variance of the q-values of the unsplit leaf. \cref{eq:5,eq:6} show the $F$-ratio for logical and comparative splits, respectively:
+After a \emph{minimal sample size} (a free parameter of the model) has been reached, these statistics can be used to compute, for each candidate, the F-ratio between the variance of the Q-values if the leaf was split according to the candidate and the variance of the Q-values of the unsplit leaf. \autoref{eq:4} and \autoref{eq:5} show the F-ratio for logical and comparative splits, respectively: